 While they focus on hair health, a trichologist will also take a look at your medical history and diet history for further evaluation of what can be behind your hair loss.
 They may prescribe you with nutritional supplements and offer a brand new diet plan that caters to any deficiencies that were the cause behind your hair loss.

 For hair breakage, talk to your stylist so you can minimize breakage without sacrificing your preferred aesthetic.
 Discuss how you can change your routine and what products you can swap or add.
 Your stylist can also teach you gentle detangling methods as well as heat-styling techniques.
 They might also recommend incorporating a deep conditioner into your weekly routine to allow the highly concentrated ingredients to penetrate deeper into the scalp.
+You can also use a scalp detoxifier beforehand for extra relief.

 You can also turn to supplements and growth-targeting products to help combat both hair breakage and hair loss.
-If you’re looking to increase your vitamin intake, we recommend taking our Lovestruck Biotin gummies daily while using our GRO hair serum for the best results.
+If you’re looking to increase your vitamin intake, we recommend taking vegan biotin gummies daily while using our GRO hair serum for the best results.
 The biotin in these gummies directly targets hair loss because it helps stimulate keratin production.
 Keratin itself is responsible for the structure of the hair, and producing more of it can strengthen the hair.
 Our gummies also contain vitamins A, C, and E, which help neutralize the free radicals that can damage and dry out our hair.
 As we mentioned above, dry and damaged hair can eventually lead to breakage, so this is a great precautionary measure.
 The zinc found in the formula also helps maintain overall scalp health, hair tissue growth, and repair.